 - Desire to help others and ability to be an empathic listener and sensitive to the needs of others, while setting boundaries.

 - Ability to accept people for who they are and to provide supportive, non-judgmental service.

 - Is multilingual, at minimum, perfectly ﬂuent in English, both written and spoken; conversational French or Spanish, written and spoken is an asset.

 - Ability to work autonomously and as part of a team.

 ACCM operates Monday to Thursday, from 10:00 am to 6:00 pm, with occasional evenings and weekends during group activities and events.
 The starting pay rate for this position is $21.37 per hour, 32h per week.
 In the post COVID-19 context, remote work is authorized up to 2 days per week (subject to change).
 The starting pay rate for this position is $21.37 per hour, 32h per week, and includes 3 weeks of paid vacation (on top of 2 weeks over the end of year break), 10 sick days per year, as well as a group health insurance plan.

 How to apply?

-The first round of interviews will take place no later than the week of September 11th, 2023.
+The ﬁrst round of interviews will take place on February 28 and 29, 2024.
 Only successfully screened applicants will be contacted for an interview.